 PATH DETOUR MAP

-This map displays current disruptions to the Principal Shared Path network, using data from the Main Roads Travel Map.
+This map displays current disruptions to the Principal Shared Path network, using data pulled from the Main Roads Travel Map.
+WestCycle made this map so riders had an easier way of seeing ahead of time if there were any PSP disruptions on their route.

 Additional Resources: